nrfconnect/sdk-nrfxlib/zboss/README.rst

 ZBOSS Zigbee stack
 ##################

-The |NCS|'s Zigbee stack uses ZBOSS – a portable, high-performance Zigbee software protocol stack that allows for interoperability, customizing, testing, and optimizing of your Zigbee solution.
+The |NCS|'s :ref:`nrf:ug_zigbee` stack uses ZBOSS – a portable, high-performance Zigbee software protocol stack that allows for interoperability, customizing, testing, and optimizing of your Zigbee solution.

-The nrfxlib repository contains the set of precompiled ZBOSS libraries.
+The nrfxlib repository contains a set of precompiled ZBOSS libraries.
 The libraries fully conform to the certification, but they are not necessarily certified.

 For information about additional configuration of these libraries and their certification status, see :ref:`zboss_configuration`.